craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-potatocheddarchive" %}

 I knew I was going to love this one after just reading the description.
 The previous recipes that included potato ended up super airy and light, this one was no exception.
 Has a spiral of cheese through the whole roll, which you slash open to make look good when they cook.
 I love this.

+## #44: Beyond Ultimate Cinnamon and Sticky Buns (pp. 297-301)

+{% include gallery id="gallery-ultimatecinnamon" %}

+This recipe works for cinnamon buns and also "sticky buns", which are not a thing I ever heard of before, but are essentially cinnamon buns cooked on a bed of caramel, then flipped upside down so the caramel soaks through them.
+Just going to say:  Very, very, very tasty and also absolutely not something I should be near ever again because that was a lot of calories.

 ## #43: Sprouted Whole Wheat Onion and Poppy Seed Bialys (pp. 294-296)